Tolkien fandom: "Essential" websites

 Four websites are described as "essential" in Stuart D. Lee's 2014 scholarly handbook A Companion to J. R. R. Tolkien: the Tolkien Gateway, The One Ring.Net, The Tolkien Library (which is mainly a book site), (Note: The Tolkien library mainly describes books, but also runs articles, reviews, and news.) and The Tolkien Society (which is an educational charity and literary society).

 Tolkien Gateway

 The Tolkien Gateway is a factual site that documents all Middle-earth characters, places, objects, and events, with citations to Tolkien's texts.
 It provides some coverage of related non-Tolkien items such as films, actors, games, music, images, and scholarly books.
 The site is described in A Companion to J. R. R. Tolkien as "the main source to start a review of the plethora of Tolkien-based online materials."
-It is referenced in scholarly works such as VII, Journal of Tolkien Research, and Social Science Computer Review.
+It is referenced in scholarly works such as VII: Journal of the Marion E. Wade Center, Journal of Tolkien Research, and Social Science Computer Review.